percosis-labs/percosis/x/protorev/protorev.md

 // arbitrage trades.
 It contains the denom name alongside the step size of the
 // binary search that is used to find the optimal swap amount type BaseDenom struct {
-	// The denom i.e. name of the base denom (ex. uosmo) Denom string `protobuf:"bytes,1,opt,name=denom,proto3" json:"denom,omitempty"`
+	// The denom i.e. name of the base denom (ex. ufury) Denom string `protobuf:"bytes,1,opt,name=denom,proto3" json:"denom,omitempty"`
 	// The step size of the binary search that is used to find the optimal swap
 	// amount